Book Exporter

 - Per-book overrides.
 A

-book_export:block in the manifest’s frontmatter overrides plugin-level defaults (output folder, PDF engine, formats, TOC depth, page-break behaviour, extra Pandoc flags). - Manuscript preview.
-A dedicated command writes the compiled
+book_export:block in the manifest’s frontmatter overrides plugin-level defaults (output folder, PDF engine, formats, TOC depth, page-break behaviour, extra Pandoc flags). - Page setup.
+Page size, margins, line spacing, and base font size — globally or per book, translated to the right mechanism for each PDF engine.

 .mdand opens it — useful for checking what Pandoc will see.